KennyVilella/excavator_simulator_mujoco/model/excavator/README.md

 This section lists all the modifications that have been made to the original meshes.

 First, unnecessary parts, such as pipes, have been removed to produce a simpler and cleaner model.
-The excavator has then been separated into its different moving parts.
+The excavator has then been separated into its different moving parts and scaled down (100 times).

-Each part has been translated and rotated such that the origin of the mesh corresponds to the joint location and that the frame aligned with the chosen convention described in the next section.
+Each part has been translated such that the origin of the mesh corresponds to the location of the joint connecting it to its parent body.
+The parts are then rotated so that their reference position align with the convention described in the next section.

 Last, some meshes have been remeshed using `Blender` in order to make the texture looks more natural.